• Recipes

 • Recipe Tips and FAQs

-• What to serve with mashed potatoes
+• What to Serve with Mashed Potatoes

 • 📖 Recipe

-Why this recipe works
+Why This recipe works

 The caramelized roasted garlic adds a complex sweet but savory flavor to the potatoes and it's super easy to make.
-Just one cut, a drizzle of oil, and 45 minutes in the oven to make this flavor bomb!

 And making mashed potatoes in an Instant Pot is my favorite way to cook them.
 Your potatoes are done in about the time it takes to bring a large pot of water to a boil for stovetop mashed potatoes.
-It's also a great way to free up extra space on the stove when making large holiday meals like Thanksgiving dinner.

-For this mashed potato recipe I prefer to use russet potatoes.
+For this mashed potato recipe, I prefer to use russet potatoes.
 Their higher starch content produces a lighter texture.
-Yukon gold or red potatoes will also work but these will produce a denser, creamier result.
+Yukon gold or red potatoes will also work, but these will produce a denser, creamier result.

 Close up image of russet potatoes.